-(4) Shifting Sequence and Acknowledgment Numbers.
-Another circumstance that may affect the success rate of the attack is the shifting of the sequence and acknowledgment numbers, i.e., if the victim TCP connection has ongoing traffic, the acceptable sequence and acknowledgment numbers may shift as the attack is in progress.
+(3) Shifting Sequence and Acknowledgment Numbers: A circumstance that may affect the success rate of our attack is the shifting of the sequence and acknowledgment numbers, i.e., if the victim TCP connection has ongoing traffic, the acceptable sequence and acknowledgment numbers may shift as the attack is in progress.
 This problem can be solved by the repeated inference of the acceptable sequence and acknowledgment numbers.
 We confirm that if the receive window does not slide very quickly, e.g., under the scenarios of SSH and BGP, the success rate of the attack will not be affected obviously.
 Even if the receive window slides quickly enough to break the attacker's inference, the attacker can choose to exploit the other side of the TCP connection where the receive window slides more slowly.

-8.2 Countermeasures
+B. Countermeasures

 We have reported the newly discovered IPID side channel to the Linux community.
-Meanwhile, we also propose to throttle the exploit via eliminating the root cause, i.e., repairing the IPID assignment to TCP packets.
+Meanwhile, we also propose to throttle the exploit via eliminating the root cause.

-(1) Assigning IPID Based on the Protocol Field.
-The root cause of the attack is that Linux can be tricked into choosing an incorrect IPID assignment policy for TCP packets.
+(1) Assigning IPID Based on the Protocol Field: The root cause of the attack is that Linux can be tricked into choosing an incorrect IPID assignment policy for TCP packets.
 When Linux assigns IPID to TCP packets, it decides which policy to be chosen based on the DF flag in IP header, rather than the Protocol field.
 Therefore, attackers can clear the DF bit of the TCP packets by forging ICMP "Fragmentation Needed" messages, which causes hash collisions and build a side channel.
 To address this issue, we propose to assign IPID by evaluating if a packet is originated from TCP based on the field of Protocol in IP header, instead of the DF flag.
 If the packet's Protocol field is specified as TCP, we assign IPID for the packet based on the per-socket assignment policy.
-As a result, all TCP packets will no longer share IPID counters with the attacker and the side channel can be eliminated.
+As a result, all TCP packets issued from the server will no longer share IPID counters with the attacker and the side channel can be eliminated, no matter the server enables the IPv4/IPv6 dual-stack or only the IPv4 stack.
 We implement the mechanism in Linux 4.18 and confirm its effectiveness through real evaluation.

-(2) Enhancing IPID Assignment for RST Packets.
-Another countermeasure is to change the IPID assignment of RST packets, which allows an attacker to infer the connection information.
-Since Linux kernel version 4.18, Linux directly sets the IPID of RST packets to 0, which is also vulnerable and can be abused.
+(2) Enhancing IPID Assignment for RST Packets: Another countermeasure is to change the IPID assignment of RST packets.
+Since Linux kernel version 4.18, Linux directly sets the IPID of RST packets to 0.
 When an attacker learn the presence of a TCP connection between the server and the identified victim client, the attacker can forge SYN/ACK packets.
-If there is no connection initiated from the specified source port, the server responds with a RST packet, otherwise, with a challenge
+If there is no connection initiated from the specified source port, the server responds with a RST packet, otherwise, with a challenge ACK packet.

-ACK packet.
 The IPID of the RST packet is 0, and hence it will not cause an increment to the shared IPID counter.
 It will be different from the behavior of the challenge ACK packet, which enables an indicator for the attacker to judge the existence of the connection.

 Thus, we propose to modify the IPID assignment for RST packets.
 Note we cannot assign IPID for RST packets based on a socket preserved counter, since the RST packets may be generated and issued independently of a TCP connection.
-Also, we cannot assign IPID for RST packets based on hash IPID counters, since this assignment is vulnerable to TCP/IP connections detecting attacks [3].
-An empirical method is to assign IPID for RST packets based on the destination of the packet, i.e., selecting the IPID counter assigned to the destination.
+Also, we cannot assign IPID for RST packets based on hash IPID counters, since this assignment is vulnerable to previous TCP/IP connections detecting attacks [21].
+An empirical method is to assign IPID for RST packets based on the destination of the packet.
 If there is a TCP connection to the destination (the victim client in our scenario) and the counter preserved in the socket will be selected, it can avoid the differences on the counter.